Develop your existing people managers – five ways to help them improve

 If feedback’s a problem, give guidance on what effective feedback looks like.
 Provide frameworks like FAST to help managers structure their conversations.
 And teach them how to use check-ins to build connections with their team members.
 Where systems are the issue, offer 1:1 sessions to walk them through it live for one of their team.

-Whatever your challenge, check out the Weekly10 Best Practice Guides.
-They provide practical advice managers can use straight away.
-Start by downloading A manager's guide to becoming a better manager now.
+Download A manager's guide to becoming a better manager now.
 And give them advice they can apply today.
 Get your free download below 👇